-The Society's Constitutional Law Sub-Committee welcomes the opportunity to consider and respond to the House of Lords European Union Committee Brexit: Devolution Inquiry.
-The Sub-committee has the following comments to put forward for consideration.
+The Society's Constitutional Law Sub-committee welcomes the opportunity to consider and respond to the Public Administration and Constitutional Affairs Committee Inquiry into Brexit and Devolution.

-Introductory Comments
+Preliminary Comments

 The UK's exit from the EU is arguably the most significant constitutional development to affect the UK since 1945.
 Other changes including accession to the European Economic Community in 1972, the development of devolution to Scotland, Northern Ireland and Wales in the 1990's, the adoption of the Human Rights Act in 1998 and the creation of the Supreme Court in 2005 were important constitutional changes most of which have affected the lives of many millions of people living across the UK.
 However the UK's exit from the EU has so many significant aspects including economic, financial, legal, social, and cultural, which will affect every person living in the British Isles and has as much potential to affect many people living in the EU in some ways which are known and understood and in other ways which are currently unpredictable.
-The impact of the change however will also have depth, breadth and far reaching effect for the immediate future and for several years to come.
-Specifically in connection with legal matters changes will require to be carefully thought through.
-As Bernard Jenkin MP, the Chairman of Public Administration and Constitutional Affairs Committee stated in his note to the Cabinet Office on "Leaving the EU and the Machinery of Government", this is a "Whole of Government project".
-We have analysed what we perceive to be the most significant public interest issues arising from the UK's exit from the EU and also the most significant issues confronting Scotland's solicitors and their clients.
-These are detailed later in this paper.
+The impact of the change however will also have deep broad and far reaching effects for the immediate future and for several years to come.